 - Refrain from engaging in public criticism that would jeopardize the reputation of OTF and its employees or appointees, including in person or through traditional or social media, both during and after their tenure with OTF

-- Not be in possession of, or under the influence of, alcohol or illegal drugs while performing their job responsibilities
+- Not be in possession of, or under the influence of, illegal drugs in the workplace or while performing their job responsibilities

 - OTF’s Anti-Discrimination Policy and the Ontario Human Rights Code